ComputationalGasDynamicsLab/XGCm_build_scripts/Perlmutter/Perlmutter_gcc11.2.0_cuda11.7_kokkos4.0.00/README.md

 Note:
 - `module load craype-accel-nvidia80` is just to be able to use the `GPU-aware MPI`
    later: https://docs.nersc.gov/systems/perlmutter/#gpu-aware-mpi.
+- `PETSc 3.19.0` currently is not compatible with `XGCm` when using distributed mesh.
+As such, `PETSc 3.16.6` should be used when using distributed mesh, i.e., more than one mesh partition per poloidal plane.

 Build the libraries in order:
 ```